 Preparing a bug out bag list and then building the best kit for your situation can definitely help you survive these scenarios.

-When deciding what to put in your , it’s best to choose those items that have multiple uses.
+When deciding what to put in your bug out bag, it’s best to choose those items that have multiple uses.
 This cuts down on weight and the number of items that you have to buy and carry.

 The items in your bug out bag should be able to get you through the first 72 hours of an emergency.
 Some people even go so far as to call this a 72-hour bag.
 Try to include items that will allow you to survive past the 72-hour mark.
 Sustainability and re-usability can be important when choosing items.